 The ratio presented before plugged with the nonlinear specification of Hamilton (1996) shows a strong significant relationship with the U.S. real GDP growth, implying that the one-quarter and the one-year past values of the nonlinear formulation of the ratio has a significant relationship with the GDP today.
 This relation is also stable over time.
-Furthermore, once the methodology of Kilian and Vigfusson used, the forecasting of the real U.S. GDP growth with the nonlinear representation of the ratio gives a good out-of-sample performance relative to existing models on that field.
+Furthermore, once the methodology of Kilian and Vigfusson used, the forecasting of the real U.S. GDP growth with the nonlinear representation of the ratio gives a good out-of-sample performance for short term horizon.
+The MIT measure indicates that the return of the ratio presented supra helps to reduce the (Shannon) entropy of the U.S. GDP.